python5vivek/CPU-Emulator/README.md

 ## Usage

 To run the emulator, execute `main.py`.
 The emulator will then likely load and execute programs from `program.txt` using the components defined in `CPU.py`, `ProgramCompiler.py`, and `UI.py`.

-## Notes

-The exact functionality and interaction between the files are not detailed.
-The `__pycache__` directory is a standard Python optimization and does not require user interaction.